KLab-UT/sequence-processing-intro/README.md

 # Completing the exercise

-Your goal in this exercise is to (1) summarize data from a DNA sequence alignment, (2) create and analyze an amino acid alignment, and (3) create a directory for each sample containing the DNA sequence and amino acid sequence.
+Your goal in this exercise is to create coding scripts that will (1) summarize data from a DNA sequence alignment, (2) create and analyze an amino acid alignment, and (3) create a directory for each sample containing the DNA sequence and amino acid sequence.
 These objectives should be completed by running a single script (but it can run other scripts).
 Each of these objectives is broken up below.

 > note: This readme contains several code blocks.
 Blocks with a ```$``` prompt refer to command that can be executed using bash (or generally other shell languages).
 Blocks with a ```>>>``` prompt refer to python code.
 Blocks without a prompt refer to content within a text file.